 - Support for the XCWD/XMKD/XRMD/XPWD/XCUP FTP commands

 - Support for SSCN command as an alternate way of doing SSL FXL.

 7- ColoradoFTP(Windows, Linux)

-ColoradoFTP server offers several demo with user accounts with different permissions, showing configuration example, anonymous login, and the use of their custom plugins.
+ColoradoFTP server offers several demos with user accounts with different permissions, showing configuration example, anonymous login, and the use of their custom plugins.
 You may check the demos here.

-- Java-based runs on Windows, macOSX, Linux, & Unix systems
+- Java-based runs on Windows, macOS, Linux, & Unix systems

 - Working as an embedded project and in-memory

 - XML-based configuration